Isogeometric discretizations of the Stokes problem on trimmed geometries: Lack of stability of the Nitsche method

 \item There exist $\beta_1>0$, $\beta_0>0$ such that

-\end{enumerate} \begin{remark} We observe that $M_a$ depends (and grows dependently) on $\gamma$, which has to be taken sufficiently large, i.e., $\gamma\ge\overline\gamma$, but at the same time as small as possible, i.e., close to $\overline\gamma$, in order not to end up with a too large continuity constant. \end{remark} We want to show that the stability constants in the previous estimates, $M_a$, $\beta_1$, $\beta_0$ can be arbitrarily negatively influenced by the relative position between the mesh and the trimming curve, hence they are not uniform with respect to the trimming operation.
-Note that in the following essential boundary conditions are enforced on the whole boundary and they are weakly imposed on the parts unfitted with the mesh.
+\end{enumerate} \begin{remark} We observe that $M_a$ depends (and grows dependently) on $\gamma$, which has to be taken sufficiently large, \emph{i.e.}, $\gamma\ge\overline\gamma$, but at the same time as small as possible, \emph{i.e.}, close to $\overline\gamma$, in order not to end up with a too-large continuity constant. \end{remark} We want to show that the stability constants in the previous estimates, $M_a$, $\beta_1$, $\beta_0$, can be arbitrarily negatively influenced by the relative position between the mesh and the trimming curve; hence they are not uniform with respect to the trimming operation.
+Note that in the following essential boundary conditions are enforced on the whole boundary, and they are weakly imposed on the parts unfitted with the mesh.
 Let us proceed in order. \begin{enumerate} \item The breakdown example for the robustness of the continuity constant $M_a$ is the following.
-Let $\Omega_0=\left(0,1\right)^2$, $\Omega_1=\left(0,1\right)\times \left(0.75+\eps,1\right)$ and $\Omega=\Omega_0\setminus \overline\Omega_1$, as illustrated in Figure~\ref{lackstab:fig3}.
-Let $\left(\cdot,\cdot\right)_{1,h}$ be the scalar product inducing the mesh-dependent norm for the velocities, namely
+Let $\Omega_0=\left(0,1\right)^2$, $\Omega_1=\left(0,1\right)\times \left(0.75+\eps,1\right)$ and $\Omega=\Omega_0\setminus \overline\Omega_1$, as illustrated in Figure~\ref{stokes_trimming:lackstab}\subref{stokes_trimming:lackstab:fig3}.
+Note that the continuity constant of $a_h(\cdot,\cdot)$ corresponding to $\gamma=1$ is smaller than the one related to $\gamma>1$, \emph{i.e.}, $M_a^{\gamma}>M_a^1$ for every $\gamma>1$.
+Hence, in order to verify that the continuity constant also degenerates with the cut, it is sufficient to show that $M_a^1$ grows as $\eps$ gets smaller. $M_a^1$ can be estimated as the largest eigenvalue of the subsequent generalized eigenvalue problem.